Device Safe Areas

 What are Safe Areas?

-The concept of “safe-areas” arose with the rise of edge to edge displays found on most new phones, and allow apps to extend to the edges of the display.
+The concept of 'safe areas' emerged with the widespread adoption of edge-to-edge displays on modern smartphones.
+These displays allow applications to extend content to the very edges of the screen.
 These spaces are reserved for system functionality; however, apps can still display backgrounds and content behind them.
-In figure 1 below, the safe area insets are in white, while any buttons and content should remain in the blue safe area.

 Example